 These interesting facts about the Bayeux Tapestry add to the delight of uncovering the stories and mystery that surround this famous tapestry.

-The Bayeux Tapestry depicting the Battle of Hastings 1066 made an impression on me as a young student.
-Somehow the story of William the Conqueror, the Norman Conquest of England and its ensuing visual representation stuck with me over many decades.
+The Bayeux Tapestry, or the Tapisserie de Bayeux, depicting the Battle of Hastings in 1066 made an impression on me as a young student.
+Somehow this story from the 11th century of William the Conqueror, the Norman Conquest of England, and its ensuing visual representation stuck with me over many decades.

-Thus, I have always wanted to see the Bayeux Tapestry in Bayeux France since I was a young girl.
+Thus, I had always wanted to see the Bayeux Tapestry in Bayeux France since I was a young girl.
+I wasn’t alone!
+What about this astonishing fact about the Bayeux Tapestry?
+About half a million people visit the Bayeux Tapestry Museum each year.

 Hold on to your hats, because like every good story there is a voyage or two and a betrayal of trust.
-Oh… and add in an invasion.
+Oh… and an invasion.

 King Edward of England knew he was going to die soon and as he had no heir, he asked his brother-in-law Harold Godwinson to go to France and deliver the news to William, Duke of Normandy that he was to become the King of England upon his death.